Are you wondering whether KitchenAid’s higher-end stand mixer is worth the money?

-Then, after 17 years of whipping cream, making cheesecake, kneading cinnamon bread, and mixing countless cookies, I decided it was time for a 6-quart bowl and more power.
+Then, after 17 years of whipping cream, making cheesecake, kneading cinnamon bread and pizza dough and mixing countless batches of cookies, it was time for a 6-quart bowl and more power.

-Although the professional chefs on the cooking shows I watched can whip up perfect peaks of egg whites and whipped cream, I prefer to use a mixer for that.
-And the Professional 600 mixer has the power to take on these tough jobs.
+Although some TV chefs can whip perfect peaks of egg whites and whipped cream by hand, I prefer to use a mixer.
+And the Professional 600 mixer has the power can easily take on these tough jobs.

 It’s been a few years since I switched from the Artisan to the Professional 600, and I’m glad I did.